ADHD is one of the most common neurodevelopmental childhood disorders.

 ADHD has traditionally been treated with medication.
-There are also many alternative therapies offered by our clinic including neurofeedback and neurovisual training.
+There are many alternative therapies offered by our clinic including neurofeedback.
 According to the International Society for Neurofeedback and Research, there are 10,000 children being treated by neurofeedback in the United States and about 80% have an attention deficit condition.
 The American Academy of Pediatrics recognizes neurofeedback as a tier one level treatment for ADHD.
-The goal of neurofeedback for ADHD is to teach the patient to produce the brain-wave patterns associated with focus.
+The goal of neurofeedback for those with ADHD is to teach the patient to produce the brain-wave patterns associated with focus.
 Neurofeedback can help increase attention and decrease symptoms of ADHD like impulsivity, distractibility and acting out.

 treatment: neurovisual training

 Neurovisual training can be very beneficial for those with ADHD.
 Your visual skills can be a major factor of your attention difficulties.
-Neurovisual training can help improve on this by working on things like eye tracking, fixation, focus change, binocular fusion and visualization.
+Neurovisual training can help improve attention and decrease symptoms by working on skills like eye tracking, fixation, focus change, binocular fusion and visualization.

 Increase your ability to start tasks and follow through on them.